Function Call

 (Same as @round)

-The specification for the number of digits is the same as for @round.
+The method for specifying decimal places is the same as @round.

 @round_down